 |Unofficial transcript of record||$2(each)|

 (Notes: The graduation fee does not include the cost of cap and gown rental.)

-Nonresident Tuition is not charged for Continuing and International Education or Open University courses.
+Nonresident Tuition is not charged for Continuing Education or Open University courses.
 Fees for Cal State East Bay Continuing Education courses vary, depending on the type of course selected.
-Visit the Continuing and International Education website at: http://www.ce.csueastbay.edu for the latest information on fees for specific courses, as well as detailed descriptions of programs and courses offered by the Division of Continuing and International Education.
+Visit the Division of Continuing and International Education website at http://www.ce.csueastbay.edu for the latest information on fees for specific courses, as well as detailed descriptions of programs and courses.

 - A description of the federal, state, institutional, local, and private student financial assistance programs available to students who enroll at Cal State East Bay